Timnah: Old identification (Khirbet Tibneh)

 Khirbet Tibna, also spelled Kh.
-Tibneh, is a ruin situated ca. 2 mi south-west of Bet Shemesh, Israel.
+Tibneh, is a ruin situated ca. 2 mi south-west of Bet Shemesh, Israel, and lying at an elevation of 740 ft above sea-level.
 In the Survey of Palestine Map of 1928–1947 (Pal 1157), preserved at the National Library of Israel, it is listed in map section 14-12, at Grid reference 144.1 / 127.9 [144/127 PAL], under coordinates 31o44'36.587" N / 34o56'12.72"E. The ruin lies ca. 2 kilometers north-east of Moshav Sdot Micha and about 1400 m south-west of Bîr el-Leimûn.
-Access to the site is now restricted, as it sits in a military area, at an elevation of 225 metres (740 ft) above sea-level.
+Access to the site is now restricted, as it sits in a military area.
 Early explorers and historical geographers identified the ruin Kh.
-Tibna with the biblical town of Timnah, thought to be associated with stories of the biblical Samson (Judges 14:1-5).
+Tibna with the biblical town of Timnah, thought to be associated with stories of the biblical Samson (Judges 14:1–5).
 French orientalist Clermont-Ganneau also thought Tibna to be a corruption of the Hebrew word Timnah.

 Edward Robinson visited the immediate area in 1838, and Tibna was already a deserted village.
 Archaeologist W.F.
 Albright visited the site in the winter of 1924–25, which he described as "Khirbet Tibneh, the Timnath of the Samson story."
 He wrote that the site was covered with "masses of Græco-Roman and Byzantine débris," although he was unable to come-up with Jewish potsherds.
-In the 1940s, archaeologist Benjamin Mazar conducted a surface survey in the region - including Tell Butashi, without digging.
+In the 1940s, archaeologist Benjamin Mazar conducted a surface survey in the region, including Tell Butashi, without digging.